Inspect MODFLOW 6 interactively

 'READNEWDATA',

-There a scalar values:
+There are scalar values:

 mf6.simulation.TDIS.NPER